A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 pittance army pension and a measly

-wage cleaning the houses
+wage for cleaning the houses

 of the rich.

-She remembered what her mother said soaking
+She remembered what her mother said, soaking

 tired feet in a basin